Delta-a-Sierra/ReadMe/README.md

 - add
   - default to interactive mode
 - remove
-  - takes one argument a positional argument. -->
+  - takes one argument as a positional argument. -->